Keshav1926/VEC2RAG/README.md

 ## 📖 Project Overview

-This repository implements a Retrieval-Augmented Generation (RAG) chatbot powered by a Qdrant vector database and an NVIDIA-hosted LLM (Meta LLaMA 3.3‑70B).
+This repository implements a Retrieval-Augmented Generation (RAG) chatbot powered by a Qdrant vector database and an NVIDIA-hosted LLM (Meta LLaMA-3.1-405B).
 The pipeline covers document ingestion, chunking, embedding, vector store creation, and a Streamlit front‑end for interactive question answering.

 ### 🔍 Architecture & Flow